-What Is A Tandem Kayak?
+What is a Tandem Kayak?

 BKC TK219 Angler 12.5 foot Tandem Kayak